-Bleach Baths for Eczema: The 2016 Edition
+Bleach Baths for Eczema: Stop Chronic Skin Infections

 As the hunt for eczema relief continues, some old remedies still hold true.
 In fact, some of the most effective and soothing eczema treatments, like bleach baths, are quite simple.
 A very small amount of bleach diluted in bath water is certainly one of the most tried, tested, and true methods to relieve the symptoms of atopic dermatitis, aka. chronic eczema.
 Bleach baths are safe for baby, toddler, child and adult eczema.
 Don't be scared of the word bleach - think swimming pool instead.

 Properly diluted bleach baths are completely safe for children and adults.
 Adding bleach to your bath water helps to control skin bacteria and decrease infections.
 It’s an effective way for adults and children alike to get control of their eczema flares.
 This concentration of bleach is actually very low and is similar to a swimming pool at about 0.005%.
 However, it’s important to consult with a physician before trying a bleach bath.